 Typically developing children are eligible for enrollment in the program if they will be three years of age by the first day of preschool of that school year.
-They should be potty trained and strong language models.
+The expectation for tuition paying students enrolled in the Preschool Special Education program is that they provide positive peer modeling for the students with special needs.
+They serve as strong language role models, which includes modeling appropriate social skills.
+They should also be potty trained.
+Based on these requirements, the eligibility and continued eligibility for tuition paying students will be determined by the district preschool coordinator.

 Typical students pay tuition to attend preschool.
-Tuition for the 2019-20 school year is \$200.00 per month for each month of instruction (August 2019-May 2020).
+Tuition for the 2025-26 school year is \$218.40.
 Tuition is due payable to the Oak Hills Local School District by the 1st of the month each month.
-There is a yearly instructional fee of \$85.00 for all students, both typical students and children with disabilities.
+There is a yearly instructional fee of \$94.00 for all students, both typical students and children with disabilities.
 Past due accounts will be notified in writing from the building administrator regarding procedures for withdrawal due to non-payment.
-Please contact Karen Floyd, preschool assistant, at 574-3443 with any questions regarding payment.
+Please contact Karen Floyd, preschool assistant, at (513)-345-9864 with any questions regarding payment.